Jump on Board

 Jump on Board is the ninth studio album by Scottish alternative rock band Texas, released worldwide in April 2017.
-The lead single from the album, "Let's Work It Out", was released earlier in the year and charted in the singles chart in France.
+The lead single from the album, "Let's Work It Out", was released in February 2017 and charted in the singles chart in France and the Ultratip Bubbling Under charts in both the Flanders and Wallonia regions of Belgium.
 The second single, "Tell That Girl", was released in March 2017, just prior to the official release of the album.
+A further two singles – "Midnight" and "Can't Control" were released to promote the album.